liar1974/macProgram/Readme.txt

-This file contains some java code which will implement some algorithm problem
+This file contains some java code which will implement some algorithm problem.
+The code is implemented on Mac